-Dungeon Hunter 2 review
+Dungeon Hunter 2 full review

 Dungeon Hunter 2 has big shoes to fill – Its predecessor set the bar for fantasy role-playing games on iOS pretty high – and it doesn’t disappoint.
 The game’s premise is simple: you play a prince whose brother, Edward, has taken over your father’s kingdom and hasn’t done a good job, the result of which is that all kinds of bad guys now roam the land.

 Your job is to clean things up and restore the glory of the Immortal King, while also getting rid of Edward and taking control of the land.